togashidm/Machine-Learning-ExerciseTracking/README.md

         Detection Prevalence   0.2845   0.1935   0.1744   0.1639   0.1838
         Balanced Accuracy      0.9988   0.9965   0.9857   0.9921   0.9980
 ```
-In this trial, the number of predictors selected in the final model was again decreased to 12.
+In this trial, the number of predictors selected in the final model was again decreased to **12 predictors**.
 This makes the model less complex.
 However, the OOB error rate (1.07%) and the test accuracy (0.9915) are slightly poor than the original model.
 Also, the calculation time increased by half hour (ca. 5.5 h).

 2. Cross-Validation type: